rust-lang/rfcs/text/2540-formal-function-parameter-attributes.md

 fn foo(_bar: u32) -> bool
 ```

-This would better reflect the explicit nature of Rust compared to the underscore prefix as of today.
+Especially Rust beginners might find the meaning of the above code snippet to be clearer.

 ## Example: Low-level code